 How does network security work?

-As the internet facilitates inter-device connectivity, this is also one of the most significant sources of cyber threats.
+As the internet facilitates inter-device connectivity, this is also one of the greatest sources of cyber threats.
 For this reason, network security has to be achieved at three levels:

 1. Physical network security

 The most rudimentary level of protection aims to prevent unauthorized personnel from obtaining physical access to various network components.
 This includes servers, laptops, peripherals, routers, and cable connections.
-It's all about maintaining physical boundaries to make them inaccessible to outsiders.
+This reduces the physical attack surface by making key components inaccessible to outsiders.

 2. Technical network security

-A technical layer of network security focuses on data security at rest and in transit.
-The main goal is to protect data when transferred within the network while also protecting it against malicious activities.
+A technical layer of network security focuses on the data's security at rest and in transit.
+The main goal of these network security technologies is to protect the data when it is transferred within the network.
+At the same time, the data has to be secured against malicious activities.

 3. Administrative network security

-Traditionally, the primary focus has been on technical and administrative layers of network security.
+Traditionally, most network security solutions focused on the technical and administrative layers of network security.
 Since most network threats target these areas, they are considered a priority and a more significant challenge.

 Types of network security